| Office-bearers: |

 CSG Supports Swimming Lessons.

-Information on current initiatives (since March 2008) and a
+Information on current initiatives and a

 selection of previous projects can be found further down this page.